ndwinton/tap-setup-scripts/README.md

 You will also need a login to the Tanzu Network and access to a Docker registry (e.g.
 DockerHub) to which you can push container images.

+After the setup script completes you should have a fully functioning TAP installation, ready to build and run applications.

+Port forwarding will have been set up so that the Application Accelerator should be accessible on http://localhost:8877 and App Live View on http://localhost:5112.